el-kurto/nix-dokploy/README.md

    services.dokploy.database.passwordFile = "/var/lib/secrets/dokploy-db-password";
    ```

+#### Rotating the password

+Docker secrets are immutable, so the deploy script won't update an existing secret.
+To rotate the password:

+1. Change the password in the running PostgreSQL container (same as step 2 of the migration above)
+2. Write the new password to the file at `database.passwordFile`
+3. Remove the old Docker secret: `docker secret rm dokploy_postgres_password`
+4. Redeploy with `nixos-rebuild switch`

 #### Recovery

 If the password gets into a bad state, you can get a local superuser shell (no password needed):